az7jh2/SDePER/STRUCTURE.md

 - `docs/`: Documentation files.
   - `conf.py`: Sphinx configuration file to customize the documentation build process.
   - `requirements.txt`: Dependencies needed specifically for building the documentation.
+NOTE The **dependencies required by the package must also be installed** to display the source code in the documentation.
+To ensure successful documentation builds, we do not impose version restrictions on dependencies.
 - `.readthedocs.yaml`: Configuration file for Read the Docs, specifying build parameters and requirements to automate documentation builds.

 ## Docker Support